ChrisKruegerDev/kotlin-firebase-admin/README.md

 ## kotlin-firebase-functions
-Kotlin wrapper for Firebase Functions library.
+A lightweight Kotlin wrapper for Firebase Functions backend API library.
 Major version number of this wrapper matches that of Firebase itself.

 ### Setup

+#### Project setup for Multiplatform
 Create a new Kotlin Multiplatform project.

-#### Project setup
 Navigate to folder where function code (Kotlin Multiplatform folder) is going to be stored and type following commands:

 ```